squeaknode/squeak/docs/how-squeak-protocol-works.md

 # How the Squeak Protocol Works

-The Squeak protocol attempts to solve the problem of decentralized social media by allowing users to buy content from other users with Bitcoin payments.
+The Squeak protocol attempts to solve the problem of decentralized social media by allowing users to share content in exchange for Bitcoin payments.

-This document will describe the challenges and how the Squeak protocol solves them with cryptography.
+This document describes the challenges and how the Squeak protocol solves them with cryptography.

 ## The problem of incentives in a decentralized social network
 There have been many attempts at creating a decentralized protocol for social media.
 Almost all of them rely on some kind of relay in the network, that accepts posts from users and makes them available to other users.